DataDog/integrations-core/temporal/README.md

 1. Configure your Temporal services to expose metrics via a `prometheus` endpoint by following the [official temporal documentation][10].

-2. Edit the `temporal.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your temporal performance data.
+2. Edit the `temporal.d/conf.yaml` file located in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your temporal performance data.

 To get started, configure the `openmetrics_endpoint` option to match the `listenAddress` and `handlerPath` options from your Temporal server configuration.

-Note that when Temporal services in a cluster are deployed independently, every service exposes its own metrics and therefore you will have to configure the `prometheus` endpoint for every service that you want to monitor and define a separate `instance` on the integration's configuration for each of them.
+Note that when Temporal services in a cluster are deployed independently, every service exposes its own metrics.
+As a result, you need to configure the `prometheus` endpoint for every service that you want to monitor and define a separate `instance` on the integration's configuration for each of them.

 See the [sample temporal.d/conf.yaml][4] for all available configuration options.